 Some alternative therapies include chiropractic treatment and acupuncture.
-Chiropractors may manipulate the spine in order to create greater space between the vertebrae and reduce pressure on nerves.
-Acupuncture is an ancient Chinese technique, which involves inserting needles into specific points of the body.
+Chiropractors may manipulate the spine to create greater space between the vertebrae and reduce pressure on nerves.
+Acupuncture is an ancient Chinese technique that involves inserting needles into specific points of the body.
 Acupuncture has been shown in numerous studies to be beneficial to those with back pain.

-Surgery, too, may be a treatment option for spinal stenosis as a way to relieve pressure on the spinal cord and nerves.
-Surgery can also help restore and maintain spine alignment which is done by trimming, removing, and adjusting the affected parts of the spine.
+Surgery may be a treatment option for spinal stenosis as a way to relieve pressure on the spinal cord and nerves.
+Surgery can also help restore and maintain spine alignment, which is done by trimming, removing, and adjusting the affected parts of the spine.

 Surgery, although beneficial, always involves a risk.
-Consulting with your doctor to determine if you are a good candidate for surgery and discussing your risks prior to the procedure is a good idea to minimize complications.
+Consulting with your doctor to determine if you’re a good candidate for surgery and discussing your risks prior to the procedure is a good idea to minimize complications.

 As mentioned, exercise and physical therapy can be beneficial for spinal stenosis, but not all exercises are ideal.
-In the beginning, you may want to consult with a physical therapist in order to determine which exercises are safe and receive a proper demonstration on how they should be performed in order to reduce your risk of injury.
+In the beginning, you may want to consult with a physical therapist to determine which exercises are safe and receive a proper demonstration of how they should be performed to reduce your risk of injury.
 Exercise should only be completed as tolerated.
-You should not push yourself if it doesn’t feel right as otherwise it can worsen the condition.
+You should not push yourself if it doesn’t feel right, as that could worsen the condition.

 Some beneficial exercises include walking and swimming, as both exercises are low impact.
 Running is too vigorous for spinal stenosis as it adds pressure to the spine and thus can worsen the condition.